-- The name and position of the person or persons allegedly causing the incident. - A description of the incident(s), including the date(s), location(s) and the presence of any witnesses. - The effect of the incident(s) on the complainant's ability to perform his or her academic work, or on other semesters or conditions of his or her affiliation with the school. - The names of other individuals who might have been subject to the same or similar harassment. - What, if any, steps the complainant has taken to try to stop the harassment. - Any other information the complainant believes to be relevant to the harassment complaint.
+- The name and position of the person or persons allegedly causing the incident. - A description of the incident(s), including the date(s), location(s) and the presence of any witnesses. - The effect of the incident(s) on the complainant's ability to perform their academic work, or on other semesters or conditions of their affiliation with the school. - The names of other individuals who might have been subject to the same or similar harassment. - What, if any, steps the complainant has taken to try to stop the harassment. - Any other information the complainant believes to be relevant to the harassment complaint.